Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

 1. Reach and Amplification

 A great statistic to share with leadership is your total LinkedIn audience size.
-Our experience shows that the average LinkedIn user has 1,180 connections/followers.
-When you add up the numbers of all your employee advocates, it will usually be a drastically larger figure than your company page!
+Our research shows that the average LinkedIn user has 1,180 connections/followers.
+When you add up the numbers of all your employee advocates, it will typically be a drastically larger figure than your company page!

 2. Content Engagement